Petful

 This meant referring Murphy to a specialist center for a state-of-the-art scan.
 The dog's caretakers didn’t hesitate and straight away gave consent to refer him.

-A couple of phone calls later, and I had a veterinary neurological specialist on the phone.
+A couple of phone calls later, and I had a veterinary neurological specialiston the phone.

-He was optimistic that Murphy’s problem was a fibrocartilaginous embolism (FCE).
-Indeed, this condition is a “Labrador thing,” with the breed being especially at risk.
+(FCE).
+Indeed, this condition is a "Labrador thing," with the breed being especially at risk.

 The symptoms of FCE come on suddenly, and the dogs aren’t in pain.
 Happily, FCE carries a good prognosis.
 With great nursing care, many dogs go on to make a full recovery.